-Employees in certain industries, such as hotels, restaurants and public utilities, taxi drivers and airport employees, are represented by unions.
-Approximately 21% of Bermuda's employees currently are represented by labor unions.
+Employees in certain industries, such as hotels, restaurants and public utilities and airport employees, are represented by unions.
+The majority of Bermuda's employees currently are represented by labor unions.
 Relations between employers and organized labor have been generally stable.